Types of Projector and Uses

-Although the above acts as a quick guide to projector selection, as with most things regarding technology this isn’t the whole picture, so we’d recommend you read on to understand more about the different features that define exactly how the display will look.
+As with types of display technology this isn’t the whole picture, so we’d recommend you explore the tabs below to understand more about the different features that define how the image will appear.

 Image Size

-If you’re looking for a projector for an office or educational setting, then you will most likely be limited of how large the image projected can be, based on room size.
-Similarly, if you are considering a projector instead of (or in addition to) a TV in a home setting, then room size, or certainly wall size will play a part in how large your image can get.
-Image sizes are usually shown in inches and are measured on the diagonal from top left to bottom right, as a projector or TV screen would be.
+Image size is determined by the distance between the projector and the screen.
 Common projection sizes used in home or office environments range from 100in to 200in, but can go as large as 300in.
 The correct size for any given scenario will also depend on the usage - for example a 200in image size will work well for a classroom of 50 students to view a presentation.
-However, this same size would be impractical for a gamer at home, as you would need to be so far away as to not have to move your head to appreciate all the image that you would miss finer details.
+However, this same size would be impractical for gaming or home cinema, as you would need to be so far away as to not have to move your head to appreciate all the image that you would miss finer details.

-For example, the most common projector throw ratio is 2.0.
-This means that for each foot of image width, the projector needs to be 2 feet away.
-So using a projector with a throw ratio of 2.0 and an image width of 5 feet, then the throw distance must be 10 feet - i.e. the projector needs to be 10 feet away from the screen.
+Throw ratio is the measurement of how large an image a projector can create, being determined by ‘Throw Ratio = Throw Distance / Image Width’.
+For example, a projector with a throw ratio of 2.0 needs to be two feet away for every foot of image width.
+Using this same example, if the projector was five feet away from the screen the image size would be 10 feet.
 This diagram gives an indication of screen size optimal for the throw distance you have available.
-If you have a smaller space then projectors with a smaller throw ratio are available (1.0 to 1.5) - these are capable of projecting a large image onto a much closer surface, but are usually more expensive.
+If you have a smaller space then projectors with a smaller throw ratio are available (1.0 to 1.5) - these are capable of projecting a large image onto a much closer screen, but are usually more expensive.

 Resolution

-Whist it is true that having a larger space to project onto will give a larger single image the screen resolution has to be sufficiently high to ensure the larger image remains sharp.
-Resolution is the number of pixels (the tiny dots) that make up the image - it is shown as a number for image length and a number of image height - the regular types are listed below with commonly used names you may also see.
-Also shown is the recommended screen size required to result in a good image.
+Resolution is the number of pixels (the tiny dots) that make up the image - it is shown as a number for image length and a number of image height.
+The most common projector resolutions are shown below, along with a recommended screen size required to result in a good image.

-It is also worth mentioning that although 4K / UHD projectors are reducing in price, they do require a very high-end graphics card within the PC to power them effectively if the use is for gaming.
+It is also worth mentioning that although 4K / UHD projectors are reducing in price, they do require a very high-end graphics card within the PC to power when gaming.

 Aspect Ratio